ushklianik/EasyReport/README.md

 # PerForge

-## Build PerForge docker image and push it to Docker Hub
+## Build PerForge-app docker image and push it to Docker Hub

 > 👉 **Step #1** - Log in to the Docker Hub on your local machine